When to Visit Key West, Florida: What to Expect by Season & Month

 Summer

-Summer in Key West comes with a hurricane risk, so it may be better to book last minute to avoid bad weather derailing your plans.
-Even if there are no storms, humidity and sudden downpours may force you out of the elements.
+Don’t say we didn’t warn you!
+Summer in Key West always comes with a hurricane risk.
+In our experience, it may be better to book last minute to avoid bad weather derailing your plans.

 Key West Summer

-Summers also bring a huge dump of seaweed to Key West’s beaches, ruining those white sand photos and leaving an unpleasant odor.
-You should think about booking a hotel with a pool since the public pools and water parks will be busy with families and kids on summer break.
+Another thing we’ll warn you about: Summers also bring a huge dump of seaweed to our favorite Key West beaches, ruining those white sand photos and leaving an unpleasant odor.

 Fall